andresebr/kumodd/README.md

 ## Notes

-To use kumod on windows, add python and git to the PATH environment variable, and then do the rest of the setup.
+To use kumodd on windows, add python and git to the PATH environment variable, and then do the rest of the setup.
 ``` shell
 SET "PATH=%PATH%;C:\Python37"